XilinJia/Xilinota/README.md

 ## Special note

 This project is re-branded on 11/14/2023.
-Nomenclatures described above will appear in newer uploads.
-Existing files uploaded before this re-branding still bear those of Joplin.

 Due to mass renaming (as Joplin is a trademarked name) in the re-branding, some links might become invalid.
 Those will be gradually repaired.

 As this is a fork from Joplin with substantial new development, it's imaginable that the organization of Joplin does not provide any assistance on issues related to this project.